chippyash/simple-accounts-3/README.md

 a PHP API layer to it, you can use the underlaying SQL from any language.
 If you are a Python, Java or other developer, please feel free to add your own language API under the `src` directory

+My references here apply to the fact that I develop primarily in PHP.
+If they don't apply to your dev language of choice, ignore them.

+Most observers of my library code output will note that I have a set layout for the readme file.
+I apologise that I am breaking that mould with this one, but it really is a stream of consciousness at the moment.

+Automated build testing is going on.
+This library is not yet ready for production use, but you can find build info at [Travis](https://travis-ci.org/chippyash/simple-accounts-3) in preparation for a formal release.